Hurricane Iota explosively intensifies to Category 5 as it bears down on Nicaragua

 “I’m really sad, to be honest, because it’s not fair that after we experienced one storm, once again another threat arrives for our people,” said Presly Coleman Alejandro, an activist with the Youth Indigenous Movement of La Moskitia, in an interview.
 “I don’t know what we’ve done to deserve this treatment.”

-Nicaraguan authorities evacuated an estimated 30,000 people during Eta, which made landfall in Puerto Cabezas on the northern Nicaraguan coast on Nov.
-4. Coleman Alejandro estimates less than half were able to return to their communities to check on their homes, crops and livestock, much of which was swept away during Eta, before having to prepare for this next hurricane.
+Nicaraguan authorities evacuated an estimated 30,000 people during Eta, which made landfall in Puerto Cabezas on the northern Nicaraguan coast Nov.
+4. Coleman Alejandro estimates that fewer than half were able to return to their communities to check on their homes, crops and livestock, much of which was swept away during Eta, before having to prepare for this hurricane.

 Many never returned to their homes before the government issued a new hurricane alert to evacuate communities.
 They are staying in churches, schools and universities trying to wait out the storm.
-Coleman Alejandro said the shelters are not well coordinated, and lack some basic supplies, like mattresses and cooking utensils.
+Coleman Alejandro said the shelters are not well coordinated, and lack some basic supplies, such as mattresses and cooking utensils.

-Hurricane Iota intensified at an extreme rate Sunday night into Monday morning.
+Hurricane Iota intensified at an exceptional rate Sunday night into Monday morning.

-Near the coastline, “extreme” winds and a “life-threatening” storm surge of 12 to 18 feet are expected where Iota’s eye makes landfall, according to the National Hurricane Center in Miami, while “potentially catastrophic” impacts are expected inland across a wide swath of Central America due to rainfall measured in feet causing widespread flooding and mudslides.
+“This is a catastrophic situation unfolding for northeastern Nicaragua with an extreme storm surge of 15-20 ft forecast along with destructive winds and potentially 30 inches of rainfall,” the National Hurricane Center wrote.

-Iota is likely to make landfall very near or in the same location as Eta did, its predecessor moving ashore with 140 mph winds and ravaging the community of Puerto Cabezas in northern Nicaragua.
-There’s a chance Iota could equal or exceed that force as it makes landfall overnight Monday into Tuesday.
+Iota is likely to make landfall very near or in the same location as Eta did.
+Its predecessor moved ashore with 140 mph winds and ravaged the community of Puerto Cabezas in northern Nicaragua.
+Iota could equal or exceed that force as it makes landfall overnight Monday into Tuesday.

-Hurricane warnings are up for the eastern coast of Nicaragua, eastern Honduras, and Providencia Island, where Iota’s worst impacts are likely.
-Tropical storm warnings flank the hurricane warning, covering areas along Nicaragua’s north central coast and the southern coast of Honduras.
-San Andres island is also under a hurricane watch.
+Hurricane warnings are up for the eastern coast of Nicaragua, eastern Honduras and Providencia Island, where Iota’s worst impacts are likely.

-Iota is the thirtieth named storm of the 2020 Atlantic hurricane season, marking a new all-time record.
+Iota is the 30th named storm of the 2020 Atlantic hurricane season, marking a new record.
 It’s the first time on record that the Atlantic has had two major hurricanes in November.
-It’s also the tenth named storm of season to rapidly intensify, a feat that atmospheric scientists link to warmer sea surface temperatures.
+It’s also the 10th named storm of the season to rapidly intensify, a feat that atmospheric scientists link to warmer sea surface temperatures from human-caused climate change.

 Overnight explosive strengthening turns Iota into a monster

 At 10 a.m., Hurricane Iota was centered 100 miles east of Puerto Cabezas, Nicaragua.
-The storm’s southern eyewall had just clipped San Andres island as the beastly storm churned west at 9 mph.
+The storm’s southern eyewall had just clipped San Andres island as the storm churned west at 9 mph.
 Maximum winds, tightly coiled about the center, stood at 160 mph.

-Iota beats Laura, which struck southwest Louisiana in late August, and Eta, which made landfall in Nicaragua twelve days ago, as the strongest hurricane of the 2020 season.
+Iota beats Laura, which struck southwest Louisiana in late August, and Eta, which made landfall in Nicaragua 12 days ago, as the strongest hurricane of the 2020 season.
 Activity this strong so late in the season is virtually unheard of.

-A marked increase in water temperatures off the coast of Nicaragua has been noted in recent years.

 Iota became a hurricane at 1 a.m. on Sunday, and had lurched to Category 4 strength just over 24 hours later.
 It has been rapidly intensifying nonstop since its early stages as a tropical storm, a rate of intensification that would be extreme even during the height of the hurricane season.